madel435/207Projects/README.md

 # 207Projects
-This repo contains works from my beginning C++ class so the code is relatively simple.
+This repo contains works from my beginning C++ class,so the code is relatively simple.

+Table of Contents